-The total pressure at a given depth z is composed of a surface pressure $p_s$ at a reference geopotential surface (z=0) and an hydrostatic pressure $p_h$ such that : p(i,j,k,t)=0

-$p_s(i, j, t) + p_h(i, j, k, t)$ .
+The total pressure at a given depth z is composed of a surface pressure p_s at a reference geopotential surface (z = 0) and a hydrostatic pressure p_h such that : $p(i, j, k, t) = p_s(i, j, t) + p_h(i, j, k, t)$.
 The latter is computed by integrating (2.1b), assuming that pressure in decibars can be approximated by depth in meters in (2.1f).
-The hydrostatic pressure is then given by:
+The hydrostatic pressure is then given by :

-$$p_h(i, j, z, t) = \int{\varsigma = z}^{\varsigma = 0} g \,\rho\left(T, S, z\right) \,d\varsigma \tag{2.4}$$
+$$p_h(i,j,z,t) = \int{\varsigma=z}^{\varsigma=0} g \,\rho\left(T,S,z\right) \,d\varsigma \tag{2.4}$$

-The surface pressure requires a more specific treatment.
-Two strategies can be considered: (a) the introduction of a new variable $\eta$ , the free-surface elevation, for which a prognostic equation can be established and solved; (b) the assumption that the ocean surface is a rigid lid, on which the pressure (or its horizontal gradient) can be diagnosed.
-When the former strategy is used, a solution of the free-surface elevation consists in the excitation of external gravity waves.
+Two strategies can be considered for the surface pressure term : (a) introduce of a new variable η , the free-surface elevation, for which a prognostic equation can be established and solved; (b) assume that the ocean surface is a rigid lid, on which the pressure (or its horizontal gradient) can be diagnosed.
+When the former strategy is used, one solution of the free-surface elevation consists of the excitation of external gravity waves.
 The flow is barotropic and the surface moves up and down with gravity as the restoring force.
 The phase speed of such waves is high (some hundreds of metres per second) so that the time step would have to be very short if they were present in the model.
-The latter strategy filters these waves as the rigid lid approximation implies $\eta=0$ , i.e. the sea surface is the surface z=0.
+The latter strategy filters out these waves since the rigid lid approximation implies $\eta = 0$, i.e. the sea surface is the surface z = 0.
 This well known approximation increases the surface wave speed to infinity and modifies certain other longwave dynamics (e.g. barotropic Rossby or planetary waves).
-In the present release of OPA, both strategies are still available.
+In the present release of NEMO, both strategies are still available.
 They are further described in the next two sub-sections.